-Can is developing a busy sports law practice, particularly in the area of football where he advises players (including at Premiership level), agents and clubs in the context of arbitrations under Rule K of the Rules of the Football Association.
-Can also frequently advises on issues (and acts in disputes) arising out of representation contracts between footballers and their agents.
+Can is developing a sports law practice, particularly in the area of football where he advises players, agents and clubs in the context of arbitrations under Rule K of the Rules of the Football Association.
+Can frequently advises on issues (and acts in disputes) arising out of representation contracts between footballers and their agents.

 Can has written on the implications for sport of the coming into force of the Bribery Act 2010 on July 1, 2011 and continues to publish in the area.